pureskill714/ICT2101-Team-P1-6/README.md

 1. Developers can create the hotfix branch `hotfix_<minor_version_num>`
 2. All hotfixes branch off master and merge back into both dev and master

+## Standard Operating Procdeure (SOP)
+**Note `Github Desktop` were mostly use for commit/push/merge/pull request**

+**1) Creating Features in Project Board:**

+    - Assign different priority(e.g high,medium & low) to different feature on team's Project Board
+    - Create different feature branch from dev branch base on corresponding feature assign in Project board
+    - Assign each feature to different Developer to commit with the specify feature

+    # Feature to branch off from dev
+    git checkout -b feature/<feature_name> dev

+    # UI to branch off from dev
+    git checkout -b UI/<UI_name> dev

+**2) Commit to Feature Progress:**

+    - Commit and push working progress of `feature/<feature_name>` branch to that specifyy feature branch with modify code once the component of the feature is completed and         unit testing is done

+    # add commit messgae and push the modify code changes to Github repo of the specify feature once componenet is complete
+    git commit -a -m "added feature to <feature_name> branch" git push

+**3) Merge to completed Feature branch to dev branch:**

+     - After code reviewer/development lead approved, merge completed feature branch into dev
+     - Delete feature branch

 ## User Acceptance Test
 - Use case Diagram
 - System State Diagram